kermite-org/kermite_platformio_projects/testbed_rp2040/README.md

-# Testbed project for KermiteCore
+# Testbed project for RP2040 boards

 This project is intended to be used for development and debugging KermiteCore.

 The application is a simple keyboard with one-key and one-LED.
 It is used to check the developing core library works correctly.

 ## Setup